My hungry ghost altar |

 3. Hungry ghost ceremony

-4. Make a floating lantern
+4. Make a floating lantern1.
+Prepare offerings:

 For this festival, you need to prepare paper items to burn, that represent the basic needs of people, especially paper money and paper clothing.